nabeky/a3_exile_lootbox/readme_en.txt

 I have tried to do my best in writing the code in an easily understand format but if you need to modify it, please do so.
 This addon only requires DMS to execute (for it's AI spawning functionality.)

-# Changes mainly around the location system
+# Changes mainly around the location engine
+  * Locational variables will be read directly from the map
+    * add-on will auto evaluate what map you're using and run
+	* Even if map is changed, it will understand
+	* above excludes in case a specific coordinate for a map is specified
   * Spawns loot boxes in random towns
     * Lootboxes will spawn either inside or outside houses in towns
     * Loot contents can be configured easily (Such as there are 3 tiers you can set the lootbox size to be depending on size of town.)
     * Capable of setting wiretrap mines around lootboxes for that extra entertainment
+  * Magazine type items will now have a random value
+    * Items such as ammo magazines, matches, grenades will have random remaining quantity
   * Spawns random vehicles and aircrafts around in/near random towns
     * Vehicles can be customized to have random damage and item content inside inventory
     * Vehicles will try its best to spawn near buildings, not out in the open fields